 Have a Heritage at Home Bonfire Night Celebration with your family

-Bonfire night is a fun excuse to dress up warm, keep the kids up late, enjoy some tasty food and have some fun in your own back garden.
+Bonfire night is a fun excuse to dress up warm, keep the kids up late, enjoy some tasty food and have some fun.
 We’ve put together some ideas and activities to make it a special evening for you if you decide to celebrate at home.

 Dress up your garden/back yard